d9pouces/PolyArchiv/doc/source/quickstart.rst

   sudo pip install polyarchiv
   polyarchiv config

-Then you can add a local repository, indicating the data to backup:
+Then you can add a collect point, indicating the data to backup:

 .. code-block:: bash